Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The median taxpayer income in Campsie - South SA2 is $46,094 and the average is $53,653 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is lower than national averages; Greater Sydney's median income is $60,817 with an average of $83,003.
-By September 2025, estimates suggest a median income of approximately $50,178 and an average of $58,407, accounting for Wage Price Index growth of 8.86% since financial year 2023.
-According to the 2021 Census, incomes in Campsie - South fall between the 13th and 26th percentiles nationally.
-The $1,500 - 2,999 income bracket dominates with 32.6% of residents (3,102 people), mirroring regional levels at 30.9%.
-Housing affordability pressures are severe; only 76.8% of income remains, ranking at the 18th percentile nationally.
+The Campsie - South SA2 shows a median taxpayer income of $46,094 and an average of $53,653 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is lower than average on a national basis, contrasting with Greater Sydney's median income of $60,817 and average income of $83,003.
+Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $50,178 (median) and $58,407 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in Campsie - South all fall between the 13th and 26th percentiles nationally.
+The data shows the $1,500 - 2,999 bracket dominates with 32.6% of residents (3,102 people), mirroring regional levels where 30.9% occupy this bracket.
+Housing affordability pressures are severe, with only 76.8% of income remaining, ranking at the 18th percentile.

 Frequently Asked Questions - Income